 Keeping Children Safe in Education, Sept.
-2022 upholds the principle that there is a zero-tolerance approach to sexual violence and sexual harassment and it is never acceptable and will not be tolerated.
+2023 upholds the principle that the is a zero tolerance approach to sexual violence and sexual harassment and it is never acceptable and will not be tolerated.

-Introwsley, DSL's may request support, advice and guidance from the Education Safeguarding Officer in relation to the cases as they arise.
+In Knowsley, DSL's may request support, advice and guidance from the Education Safeguarding Officer in relation to the cases as they arise.